Freiburg's History for Pedestrians

-After the last Duke of Zähringen had died Bertold's nephew Egino, Count of Urach, is in line of succession.
+Following the death of the last Duke of Zähringen Bertold's nephew Egino, Count of Urach, is in line of succession.
 Soon he and later his descendants proudly call themselves Counts of Freiburg.
 Freiburg's citizens however mistrust their new masters.
-So they take care writing their acquired privileges into a document called Stadtrodel.
+They take care writing their acquired privileges into a document called Stadtrodel.
 The paper is sealed with - watch your feet you might be stepping on it - the Freiburg Seal.
-The manhole covers to Freiburg's gully system cast from steel carry the image of the original seal.
+The manhole covers to Freiburg's gully system cast from steel carry the image of the original Freiburg seal.
 Luckily enough the steel plates are too heavy for the casual souvenir hunter.

-The state of the Münster in 1220 with the finished transept in late Romanesque style
+The state of construction of the Münster in 1220 with the finished transept in late Romanesque style

-Although in the beginning the relation between the city's inhabitants and the Counts of Freiburg is not bad their 150-year rule is mainly characterized by disputes with their subjects about money and wars with neighbouring rulers.
-On the other hand during that period Freiburg strives due to its silver mines, the construction of the Münster advances well and as a preferred trading place the city attracts many people and the population grows.
+In the beginning the relation between the city's inhabitants and their masters is not bad but overall the 150-year rule of the Counts mainly is characterized by disputes with their subjects about money and wars.
+Nevertheless, Freiburg strives during that period.
+Due to its silver mines, the construction of the Münster advances well and the city attracts many people as a preferred trading place.
+Its population grows.

 Albertus Magnus Teaches in Freiburg

 Preachers' (Prediger) monastery and gate.
-No traces are left, but the name remained.
+No traces are left, but the name remains.